pchug/howto/howto.md

 As a guideline, we can follow a 10:10:10 format.
 10 minutes for you.
 10 minutes for me.
 10 minutes about the future.
 This is just a guideline.
 If a meeting ends with 25 minutes with your topic and 5 minutes with mine, I consider it a success!

-Throughout the week as topics pop into your or my mind, we can post them in our Teams DM chat.
+Throughout the week as topics pop into your or my mind, we can post them in our direct message (DM) chat.
+I consider this DM chat a perpetual asynchronous dialog between us.
 The DM chat also becomes a handy historic record of what we’ve discussed.
-[TODO:Confirm]

 I work a bit during odd hours (especially since I am currently located in a different time zone).
 I might message you things, but unless the thing says URGENT, it can always wait until work begins for you.